 “God helps us prepare for suffering,” John Piper writes, “by teaching us and showing us that through suffering we are meant to go deeper in our relationship with Christ” (“Called to Suffer and Rejoice”).
 And that was the aim of Paul’s life—a deeper relationship with Jesus.

-Therefore, he wanted to know Jesus and share in his sufferings.
+Therefore, he wanted to know Jesus and share in His sufferings.
 Suffering is, as the Bible shows us, part of the Christian life.
 Paul told Timothy that all who desire to live a godly life in Christ will be persecuted (2 Timothy 3:12).
-He wrote to the Romans, and in one of the mountain peaks of the New Testament, explained that being children of God and fellow heirs with Christ means we suffer with him, in order that we may also be glorified with him (Romans 8:17).
+He wrote to the Romans—in one of the mountain peaks of the New Testament—explained that being children of God and fellow heirs with Christ means we suffer with Him, in order that we may also be glorified with Him (Romans 8:17).

 This is normal Christianity, as Piper explains:

 What Paul is doing [in Philippians 3:7–11] is showing how the teaching of Jesus is to be lived out.
 For example, Jesus said, “The kingdom of heaven is like a treasure hidden in a field, which a man found and hid; and from joy over it he goes and sells all that he has, and buys that field” (Matthew 13:44).
 Becoming a Christian means discovering that Christ (the King) is a Treasure Chest of holy joy and writing “Loss” over everything else in the world in order to gain him.
 “He sold all that he had to buy that field.”

 So loss—suffering—is part of the Christian life because we discover the surpassing worth of Jesus over everything else.
 Everything else is loss.
 And when these things are taken away we gain more of Jesus.